100% Satisfaction Guarantee

 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Hanks, Patricia and Flavia Hodges.
 A Dictionary of Surnames.
 Oxford: Oxford University Press, 1988.
 Print.
 (ISBN 0-19-211592-8).

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 The Beals Family Crest was acquired from the Houseofnames.com archives.
 The Beals Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 19 August 2013 at 15:13.
+This page was last modified on 19 October 2015 at 15:00.